Skip to main content

 %if %_repository == "containerfile"

-Type: docker
+Type: podman

 %endif

-FROM bci/openjdk:17
+FROM registry.suse.com/bci/bci-base:15.7

 #!BuildTag: my-build-tag:latest